 18 pounds, 15 ounces - Des Moines River, Polk County, September 1997- Don Ostergaard, Des Moines, Iowa

-Since the initial introduction, the Morone hybrids have dispersed widely from Saylorville until they presently inhabit a large segment of the Des Moines River system.
-Fish have been observed upstream near Ft.
+Since the initial introduction, the Morone hybrids have dispersed widely from Saylorville until they presently live in a large segment of the Des Moines River system.
+Fish have been seen upstream near Ft.
 Dodge and as far downstream as Ottumwa.
-Based on these observations, this species will undoubtedly extend its range in the Mississippi River.
-Abundance of the hybrid depends wholly upon the release of hatchery propagated fish.
+Based on these observations, this species will extend its range in the Mississippi River.
+Abundance of the hybrid depends on the release of hatchery propagated fish.

-Like most hybrids, this fish exhibits taxonomic features of both parent species.
-It has the deep flat body, small head and the distinct back arch of white bass; yet it maintains the dark gray or blue silvery body coloration and thick dark longitudinal body stripes of the ocean striped bass.
-Although the hybrid closely resembles white bass and striped bass, it still differs slightly in several features.
+Like most hybrids, this fish has taxonomic features of both parent species.
+It has the deep flat body, small head and the distinct back arch of white bass; yet it has the dark gray or blue silvery body coloration and thick dark longitudinal body stripes of the ocean striped bass.
+Although the hybrid closely looks like white bass and striped bass, it differs slightly in several features.
 Two distinctive tooth patches are located near the middle of the tongue.
-Also, the first stripe below the lateral line is distinct and complete to the tail.
-Positive identification of hybrid striped bass is considerably easier when viewed alongside purebred parent specimens.
+The first stripe below the lateral line is distinct and complete to the tail.
+Positive identification of hybrid striped bass is easier when viewed alongside purebred parent specimens.
 There are obvious external differences, but these are not so apparent when viewed alone.
-From observations in other localities this fish seldom exceeds 10 pounds when fully grown.
+From observations in other localities, this fish seldom exceeds 10 pounds when fully grown.

-Knowledge about hybrid striped bass in Iowa is quite limited since this is a new fish to the region and its life parameters remain under investigation.
-However, several characteristics are well known.
-First of all, the most obvious is that hybridization of the parent stock is successful only in the most controlled hatchery conditions.
-Natural hybridization of the female ocean striped bass and the male white bass or the reciprocal cross is virtually impossible since the two species rarely exist in the same water.
-In Iowa, this is assured by the fact that striped bass are absent from our waters.
-Hybrid bass are nearly always monogenetic, which makes secondary hybridization with either parent species virtually impossible.
+Knowledge about hybrid striped bass in Iowa is limited since this is a new fish to the region and its life parameters remain under investigation.
+Several characteristics are well known.
+The most obvious is that hybridization of the parent stock is successful only in the most controlled hatchery conditions.
+Natural hybridization of the female ocean striped bass and the male white bass or the reciprocal cross is almost impossible since the two species rarely are in the same water.
+In Iowa, striped bass are absent from our waters.
+Hybrid bass are nearly always monogenetic, which makes secondary hybridization with either parent species almost impossible.
 Some mature female hybrids have been collected in the southern United States.
-Like the white bass, eggs of the hybrid are small in size compared with striped bass.
-Spawning activity of hybrids has been observed with white bass in one southern location, but no natural reproduction was found.
+Like the white bass, eggs of the hybrid are small compared with striped bass.
+Spawning activity of hybrids has been seen with white bass in one southern location, but no natural reproduction was found.

-Hybrid striped bass grow rapidly in Iowa, but like white bass, they are fairly short lived.
-Three years after the initial stocking of sac-fry in Saylorville Reservoir, specimens of 20 inches in length and 5 pounds in weight were reported by fishermen.
+Hybrid striped bass grow fast in Iowa, but like white bass, they are fairly short lived.
+Three years after the first stocking of sac-fry in Saylorville Reservoir, fish of 20 inches in length and 5 pounds in weight were reported by anglers.
 The record hybrid caught in the Des Moines River below Red Rock Reservoir in 1985 weighed 8 pounds, 3 ounces.